James R. Myers

 - CyberSource v.
 Retail Decisions, Inc. (N.D.
 California) – Defended patent infringement claim involving patent directed to credit card fraud detection; successfully narrowed and stayed suit pending ex parte reexamination of asserted patent, where plaintiff amended all of its claims; and authored motion for summary judgment of invalidity based on Bilski test which was granted by district court (N.D.
 Cal) and affirmed by Federal Circuit finding financial service patent invalid based on Bilski challenge.

 - DataTreasury v.
-Major Financial Services Company (E.D.
-Texas) - Represented Fortune 100 bank in settlement negotiations with DataTreasury regarding banking patent assertions involving bank check clearing operations.
+Major Bank (E.D.
+Texas) – Represented Fortune 100 bank in settlement negotiations with DataTreasury regarding banking patent assertions involving bank check clearing operations.

 - Russian Standard Bank and Russian Standard Corporation (U.S., Russia, Poland) – Represented bank, alcohol, and distribution companies in strategic investment into Central European Distribution Corporation (NASDAQ: CEDC).

 - Phoenix /LPL Licensing, LLC v.
-Major Financial Services Company (E.D.
-Texas) - Defended pre-litigation assertion of patent portfolio directed to targeted marketing of financial services, especially credit cards, including patent reexaminations; and devised MDL strategy in response to E.D.
+Major Bank (E.D.
+Texas) – Defended pre-litigation assertion of patent portfolio directed to targeted marketing of financial services, especially credit cards, including patent reexaminations; and devised MDL strategy in response to E.D.
 Texas complaint.

 - Microlog v.
 Cisco Systems, Inc. & Stonebridge Life Insurance Company (E.D.
 Texas) – Defended a life insurance company against assertion of a patent related to use of a router to enable customer service calls.